 - support for building your extensions using distutils

-- SIP, and the bindings it produces, runs under UNIX, Linux, Windows and
+- SIP, and the bindings it produces, runs under UNIX, Linux, Windows, MacOS/X, Android and iOS.

 SIP comprises a number of different components.

 - The SIP code generator (sip).
 This processes

 .sipspecification files and generates C or C++ bindings.
 It is covered in detail in Using SIP.